lucee/lucee-docs/docs/04.guides/13.Various/32.tutorial-lucee/02.tutorial-java-in-lucee/page.md

 ---
-title: Tutorial Using Java in Lucee
+title: Using Java in Lucee
 id: tutorial-using-java-in-lucee
 categories:
 - java